CynicalMouse/Integrated-Project-One/README.md

 ## Controls
 - WASD/Arrow Keys to move
 - Space to jump
-- E to pick up and put down
+- E to pick up and throw
 - C to attack
   - Bit finicky, enemy has 3 hp